woojoo666/arcana-notes/notes8.md

 * the body is the "meat" of the module, whatever is defined and constructed by the module
 * everything in the body is carried over during cloning
 * the body has two parts:
-	1. the behavior, defined by the expressions of the module
+	1. the behavior, defined by the expressions of the module (reads, clones, writes)
-	2. the properties, named pointers/references to objects in the environment
+	2. the properties, named pointers/references to objects in the environment (property definitions)

 ### Insertion and Cloning